TAUSBV/dqf-api/v3/README.md

 <a name="projectChild"/>
 ## Project/Child
-This is where the actual work takes place.
-To declare a child project the [POST /v3/project/child](http://dqf-api.ta-us.net/#!/Project%2FChild/add) has to be used.
-The parent's _UUID_ must be specified to create a parent/child relationship (remember that a tree structure is used).
+A Child Project is used to handle the actual translation/revision work.
+To declare a Child Project the [POST /v3/project/child](http://dqf-api.ta-us.net/#!/Project%2FChild/add) has to be used.
+The parent's _UUID_ must be specified to create a parent/child relationship (remember that a hierarchical tree structure is used).

-**Example:**
-_Child1_ will declare the master project's UUID as the parentKey.
-Of Course child1 can have as many siblings as needed.
-If then a child of _child1_ (_child1.1_) needs to be created , the same endpoint will be used but with the _child1 UUID_ as a parentKey.
-The type of a child project can be either *translation* or *review*.
-There is also the possibility of directly declaring a different child project owner (other than the one making the request) by optionally specifying an email for the *assignee* parameter.
-The email must belong to an existing **TAUS account**.
+**Example:** _Child1_ will declare the Master Project's UUID as the parentKey.
+Of course, Child1 can have as many siblings as needed.
+If then a child of _child1_ (_child1.1_) needs to be created, the same endpoint will be used but with the _child1 UUID_ as a parentKey.

+A Child Project can be of two types: *translation* or *review*.
+* A _translation_ Child Project should be used for all workflow steps until the translation is completed.
+* A _review_ Child Project should be used when a person appointed as reviewer would correct and/or mark errors in a translation.

+**Example:** If you are applying a TEP (Translation-Editing-Proofreading) approach followed by an "official" reveiw step, you may want to consider the Translation and Editing steps as DQF _translation_ steps and depending on how Proofreading is handled, you may consider it a _translation_ or _review_ step for DQF purposes.

+Each type of child project requires specific settings.
+These are specified in the [Translation](#translation) and [Review](#review) sections.
+By default, the Child Project will inherit the settings/basic attributes specified in the Master Project, but there can be exceptions (see [Review](#review) for more details).

+**IMPORTANT:** In the current implementation, the "review only" scenario is _not_ supported.
+You will always need to have at least one Child Project of type _translation_ in a project tree.

+You should post a DQF Child Project every time _at least_ one of these conditions is true:
+* _There is a change in workflow step_ (if applicable)
+* _There is a change in the user who is working on the project._ User should be understood from a DQF perspective as the TAUS account or email address associated with the requests.
+This can map 1:1 with the users shown in your system, but it may also not be the case.
+This condition also includes the scenario in which a Project Manager receives a project back and sends it to someone else, which would count as three different users.

+Every Child Project has an associated _owner_.
+Generally speaking, the _owner_ is the TAUS account that is in use when making the request.
+You also have the possibility of declaring a different owner for a child project by specifying an email in the *assignee* parameter.
+This email must belong to an existing **TAUS account**.
+This is the case when the individual assignee is known at the moment of the POST request.
+Please note that for the purposes of the DQF hierarchy, an assignee does not have to actually perform the translation/review task.
+It could also just be a project manager who receives the assignment from their customer.
+This satisfies the second condition for posting a Child Project.

+**IMPORTANT:** As shown in the [overview schema](https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing), a Child Project can only have ***one*** parent project, while a parent project can have multiple Child Projects.
+Please keep this in mind when dealing with returned jobs and/or split jobs.
+Once the DQF project tree branches out, the branches need to be kept separate and cannot be merged back.
+This is one of the main differences between the DQF tree structure and your tool.

-There is no need to declare files for child projects as they have access to the master/root project files.
-A child project can get a list of files with [GET /v3/project/child/{projectId}/file](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile/getAll).
-The projectId here refers to the child project.
+When posting the request, there is no need to declare files, as Child Projects have access to the master/root project files.
+A child project can get a list of the available files with [GET /v3/project/child/{projectId}/file](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile/getAll).
+The projectId here refers to the Child Project.

-The [POST /v3/project/child/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language/add) will be used next to declare the target language for the child project.
+The [POST /v3/project/child/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language/add) will be used next to declare the target language(s) of the Child Project.
-**NOTE:** A child project can declare any combination of files/targetLangs that are a **subset** of their **parents'** *file/targetLang* pairs.
+**NOTE:** A child project can declare any combination of files/targetLangs that are a **subset** of the *file/targetLang* pairs of their **parent**.
 So building on the previous example, *child1* can declare *nl-NL* for file1 but not *nl-NL* for file2.

 <a name="translation"/>
 ## Translation